Rental Income Tax Return

 Every year CRA send out letters to tax payers who have rental properties and are claiming rental loss year over year.
 These educational letters are being mailed to individuals in selected activity groups where taxpayers are at risk of misunderstanding their tax obligations.

 There are two types of educational letters the CRA might send to selected taxpayers: one to educate them about specific claims made on their returns, and another to educate and notify them that the CRA may conduct an audit in their activity group.
-In 2015, CRA has mailed out approximately 33,000 letters to selected taxpayers.
+In recent years, CRA has mailed out thousands of letters to selected taxpayers.

 * contents of this article are taken from Canada Revenue Agency website.
 The information provided is a general overview and should not be constructed as tax advise.
 We recommend seeking professional advise from your tax advisor in respect of your specific situation.